 The ingredients listed are for a 1-quart yield which will serve 8 to 10 people.
 The pickles will be ready to eat in five to six weeks unless you use the quick-eating pickle (ready in two to three weeks) instructions outlined in the Note below.

 - 8 to 10 pickling cucumbers, washed and dried

 - 1 tablespoon mustard seeds

 - 2 cloves garlic (peeled)

 - 1 stem dill with seeds

 - 2 tablespoons pickling salt (or kosher salt)

 - Place mustard seeds, 1 clove garlic, and dill in a sterilized quart jar.
 Tightly pack the pickling cucumbers in the jar, positioning the last one horizontally to help keep the cucumbers below the brine.
 Top with remaining garlic clove.

 - Dissolve the salt (for crisp pickles, you must use bottled water and either pickling salt or kosher salt) in the bottled water.

 - Fill the jar to within 1/4 inch from the top.
-Cap the jar loosely with a sterilized cap and keep in a cool place (55 to 60 degrees).
+Cover the jar loosely with a sterilized cap and keep in a cool place (55 F to 60 F).